scala/scala3/docs/docs/reference/contextual-implicit/inferable-by-name-parameters.md

 The precise steps for synthesizing an argument for a by-name parameter of type `=> T` are as follows.

- 1. Create a new implicit for type `T`:
+ 1. Create a new implicit instance for type `T`:

     ```scala
     implicit lv for T = ???
     ```
     where `lv` is an arbitrary fresh name.

- 1. This implicit is not immediately available as a candidate for argument inference (making it immediately available could result in a loop in the synthesized computation).
+ 1. This instance is not immediately available as a candidate implicit (making it immediately available could result in a loop in the synthesized computation).
 But it becomes available in all nested contexts that look again for an implicit argument to a by-name parameter.

  1. If this search succeeds with expression `E`, and `E` contains references to the implicit `lv`, replace `E` by